Partnership Program

 • Response – Contributing to AIS response efforts, such as:

-• Control and eradication of some AIS.
+• Control and eradication of some AIS under the direction of the Manitoba government.

 For a more detailed description of eligible and ineligible expenditures, and all other components, please review the Application Guide document.